08 February 2018

 Later artists invented what they weren’t there to see.
 Mary and her death were exploited as propaganda – justice to some who scorned her as a mariticide and conspirator, martyrdom to others who worshipped her as a persecuted saint.

 Shortly after the execution, a Catholic Scotsman in Paris named Adam Blackwood published the first of several highly fictitious hagiographies, in French.
 This woodcut comes from his 1589 edition, La Mort de La Royne D’Ecosse.
-The image seems to belong now to someone who sells it as prints, so click on this thumbnail to see their larger version (opens in a new tab), then come on back.

 A couple of decades later in the Protestant Netherlands, the portrayal had a different tone.